witkovsky/CharFunTool/README.md

 ## Option 1: Download .zip file

-Download a .zip of Characteristic-functions from
+Download a .zip of CharFunTool from

 - https://github.com/witkovsky/CharFunTool/archive/master.zip

-After unzipping, you will need to add Chebfun to the MATLAB path.
+After unzipping, you will need to add CharFunTool to the MATLAB path.
 You can do this either (a) by typing
 ```
-addpath(chebfunroot), savepath
+addpath(CharFunToolRoot), savepath
 ```
-where `Characteristic-functionsroot` is the path to the unzipped directory, (b) by selecting the `chebfun` directory with the `pathtool` command, or (c) though the File > Set Path... dialog from the MATLAB menubar.
+where `CharFunToolRoot` is the path to the unzipped directory, (b) by selecting the `CharFunTool` directory with the `pathtool` command, or (c) though the File > Set Path... dialog from the MATLAB menubar.

 ## Option 2: Clone with Git

-To clone the Characteristic-functions repository, first navigate in a terminal to where you want the repository cloned, then type
+To clone the CharFunTool repository, first navigate in a terminal to where you want the repository cloned, then type
 ```
 git clone https://github.com/witkovsky/CharFunTool.git
 ```
-To use Chebfun in MATLAB, you will need to add the `Characteristic-functions` directory to the MATLAB path as above.
+To use CharFunTool in MATLAB, you will need to add the `CharFunTool` directory to the MATLAB path as above.

 Getting started